ApanLoon/SWRPG/README.md

       want to access cargo hold or re-group without actually leaving
     * Loading droid with hover sled for large cargo
     * Play area

 ## Systems
+### Behaviour
+When characters are controlled automatically, i.e not controlled directly by the player, their behaviour is controlled by a state machine.
+This includes NPCs, Companions and even the Player character when the player is controlling a Companion.
+* State examples
+  * IDLE
+  * TRAVEL
+    Destination could be HOME, WORKPLACE or the location of an item or person that the character follows.
+The routing may be galaxy wide, use local transportation, in-system shuttles or even passenger star ships to reach the destination.
+  * STATIONARY_WORK
+    * MARKET_VENDOR
+    * FACTORY_WORKER
+    * STAND_GUARD
+    * PATROL_GUARD
+  * COMBAT

 ### Inventory
-You can only carry a small number of small items with you constantly and over-encumberancs completely nullifies your ability to fight.
-However, you can use a small cloaking device to mask an area where you can temporarily stash items and order your ship droid to collect the items using a hover sled that comes with your star ship.
+Characters, including NPCs, can carry a small number of small items constantly and over-encumberancs completely nullifies their ability to fight.
+However, a simple Action that all Characters have is to drop their back pack.
+Advanced versions of this Action uses a small cloaking device to mask an area where items can be stashed.
+The Player's ship droid can be asked to collect the items using a hover sled that comes with the Player's star ship.
 The droid can only get to the stash if the way from the ship to it does not require any special skills that the droid and the hover sled can't negotiate.
-* A mechanic where thieves could detect and slice your cloaking shield to steal the items you stash
+* A possible mechanic could be to allow other Characters to detect and slice cloaked stashes and steal the items.
+Players, Companions as well as NPCs could use this mechanic.
 * It is impossible to carry large items, however, a Force user might be able to move them short distances into a stash.
-Non, Force users would have to call the droid and help it load the item on the hover sled.
+Non-Force users would have to call the droid and help it load the item on the hover sled.

 ### UI